 How does Botox work?

-This revolutionary anti-ageing treatment, commonly known as Botox (BOtulinum TOXin), but approved for cosmetic use under the brand name, Vistabel, is the most popular such treatment in the world, prescribed by doctors to eliminate wrinkles in the upper third of the face.
+This anti-ageing treatment, commonly known as Botox (BOtulinum TOXin), is often prescribed by doctors to eliminate wrinkles in the upper third of the face.
 This includes forehead lines, frown lines between the eyebrows and crows’ feet around the eyes.
-Very fine needles are used so there is no scarring and you can resume your usual activities immediately after treatment.
+Very fine needles are used so there is very little discomfort and you can resume most of your usual activities immediately after treatment.

 How many Botox treatment sessions will I need?